 Lindsay Buziak was the kind of girl other people wanted to be around.
 Especially people like Jason Zailo.

 “Lindsay and Jason had probably been dating for a little less than a year, around a year, somewhat in that period,” said Lindsay’s father Jeff Buziak.
 “They did move in together.
-Jason’s mom Shirley bought an expensive waterfront property, and so they moved into there.” ( Shirley is a successful realtor and owns multiple properties as do many other realtors/people with successful careers.
+Jason’s mom Shirley bought an expensive waterfront property, and so they moved into there.” ( Shirley is a top producing realtor and owns multiple properties as do many other realtors/people with successful careers.
 The Z. conspiracists have no access to Shirley’s financial records so where is the evidence to support their claims Shirley purchased real estate by criminal means and with cash?
-There is no evidence to suggest the Zailo’s are guilty of money laundering.
-Shirley is not a drug trafficker but Erickson Delalcazar and his crew are.
+There is no evidence to support any of these ridiculous claims.
+Shirley is not a drug trafficker but Erickson Delalcazar and the rest of Calgary group were/are.
 They have criminal records that support that.)

 Lindsay’s father felt there was something boiling underneath.

 “He adored Lindsay, but he was overprotective, over-possessive, jealous, and that really bothered Lindsay,” said Jeff Buziak.
-(Lindsay initially had plans to go to a stagette in Vancouver the night she was murdered.
-Her boyfriend Jason encouraged Lindsay to go to the stagette and even offered to do the showing for her.
+(It was reported Lindsay initially had plans to attend a stagette in Vancouver the night she was murdered.
+It was also reported that Jason had encouraged Lindsay to attend the stagette and even offered to do the Desousa showing for her.
 Lindsay decided to forgo the stagette because work came first and she decided to attend a friend’s birthday party later that night instead.
-Does that sound like a jealous, over-possessive boyfriend to you?
-If Jason was involved in Lindsay’s murder why would Jason offer to do the showing for Lindsay and encourage her to go to the stagette?
+Does that sound like the actions of a jealous, over-possessive boyfriend to you?
+If Jason was involved in Lindsay’s murder why would Jason offer to do the showing for Lindsay and encourage her to go to the stagette in Vancouver?
 Wouldn’t that have foiled his own plan to have her murdered if he was involved?
 Most of what the Zailo conspiracists claim doesn’t even make sense!)

 Exactly how much was revealed later.
 But for the most part, her family says Lindsay seemed happy.
 Especially when it came to her new career selling houses in upscale Victoria, British Columbia.
-(Rumors have circulated for years that Lindsay was afraid of Shirley.
+(Lindsay’s friend RG started a rumour that Lindsay was afraid of Shirley.
 The reality is Lindsay’s actions towards Shirley support the rumour is false.
 If Lindsay was afraid of Shirley why would Lindsay continue to work in the same real estate firm as Shirley?
-Shirley was also the Manager at the office Lindsay was transferring to.
-Why would Lindsay take a long walk with Shirley and go for dinner with her the night before the murder if Lindsay was afraid of Shirley?
-It has been corroborated that Shirley and Lindsay did spend hours together the night before her murder.
-Why would Lindsay move into another property owned by a Zailo family member after apparently FLEEING from the Lakefront home?
-Interestingly enough, Lindsay’s best friend Rianne who worked at the same office also claimed she was afraid of Shirley yet she had no explanation for her fear.
-When Rianne was asked about her “fear” she had nothing to say to justify her claims.
+Why would Lindsay go on a long walk with Shirley and go for dinner with her the night before the murder if Lindsay was afraid of Shirley?
+Why would Lindsay move into another property owned by Shirley if she allegedly fled from the Lakefront property out of fear?
+Interestingly enough, Lindsay’s best friend RG who worked at the same office also claimed she was afraid of Shirley yet she had no explanation for her fear.
+When RG was asked about her “fear” of Shirley she had nothing to say to justify her claims.
 RG maintained publicly right up until 2017 that the Zailo’s were involved.
-If you were afraid of someone wouldn’t you have an explanation/reasons for why you fear the person?
+If you were truly afraid of someone wouldn’t you have an explanation/reason why you feared the person?
 Why would you work for someone you feared?
-Rianne never went back to the re/max office after Lindsay’s murder because the only thing Rianne feared, was a set of HANDCUFFS!!!! )
+RG never went back to the re/max office after Lindsay’s murder because the only thing RG fears, is a set of HANDCUFFS!!!! )